Vaccinium macrocarpon

-Vaccinium macrocarpon (also called large cranberry, American cranberry and bearberry) is a North American species of cranberry of the subgenus Oxycoccus and genus Vaccinium.
+Vaccinium macrocarpon, also called large cranberry, American cranberry and bearberry, is a North American species of cranberry in the subgenus Oxycoccus.

-The name cranberry, comes from shape of the flower stamen, which looks like a crane's beak.
+The name cranberry comes from the shape of the flower stamen, which looks like a crane's beak.

 Description

 Vaccinium macrocarpon is a perennial shrub, often ascending (trailing along the surface of the ground for some distance but then curving upwards).
+The leaf blades are abaxially glaucous and green adaxially.
+The leaf blades are 1-2 cm long, narrowly elliptic to elliptic, and in rare cases oblong.

-It produces white or pink flowers followed by sour-tasting red or pink berries 9–14 mm across.
+The pedicels are nodding and slender, measuring 2 to 3 cm.
+It produces white or pink flowers with four petals, followed by sour-tasting red or pink berries 9–14 mm across.

 Distribution

 Vaccinium macrocarpon is native to central and eastern Canada (Ontario to Newfoundland) and the northeastern and north-central United States (Northeast, Great Lakes Region, and Appalachians as far south as North Carolina and Tennessee).
-It is also naturalized in parts of Europe and scattered locations in North America along western Canada (British Columbia) and the western United States (West Coast).
+It is also naturalized in parts of Europe and scattered locations in North America along western Canada (British Columbia) and the western U.S. (West Coast).

-Human uses
+Uses

-The species is grown commercially as a cash crop for its edible berries.
-Many of these are grown in artificial ponds called cranberry bogs.
-A common use of the berries is in sauce to be served with roast turkey.
-There is some evidence suggesting that the berries or their juice could be useful in treating or preventing certain urinary tract infections, but this is not certain yet and thus is not a substitute for medical management.
+The berries are edible, for which the species is grown commercially as a cash crop.
+Many cranberries are grown in wetland soils consisting of alternating layers of organic matter and sand; modern harvesting techniques include temporarily flooding fields, shaking berries loose, and gathering the floating berries.
+Common uses of the berries includes sauce, jelly, juice, and dried fruit.
+There is some evidence suggesting that the berries or their juice could be useful in treating or preventing certain urinary tract infections, but this is not certain yet and thus is not substitute for medical management.
 Some research suggests cranberries may suppress asymptomatic Helicobacter pylori colonization, but they seem to be an inferior treatment compared to antibiotic therapy in symptomatic patients.